 Let's take it apart:

 The therapist opens up the session by asking a general question: "So how was your night?" ignoring the obvious tension in the room.
-Ronnie, the wife, then goes into a 20 second attack on her husband, being contemptuous talking about her husband being in "a very traumatic shark situation..."
+Ronnie, the wife, then goes into a 20-second "polite assault" on her husband.
+She's contemptuous talking about her husband being in "a very traumatic shark situation..."
 (To which her husband responds "Here we go...")
 She only indirectly talks about her disappointment in not having the "romantic evening" she was hoping for, but then falls back into contempt: "but somehow this crazy, traumatic shark experience was enough to make him neglect his wife."

 Instead of stopping this display of contempt, John Michael Higgins, who plays Therapist #1 surprises the audience by saying: